suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 The SUIT digest is a CBOR array containing two elements: an algorithm identifier and a bstr containing the bytes of the digest.
 Some forms of digest may require additional parameters.
 These can be added following the digest.

-The values of the algorithm identifier are found in the IANA "COSE Algorithms" registry {{COSE_Alg}}, which was created by {{-hash-algs}}.
+The values of the algorithm identifier are found in the IANA "COSE Algorithms" registry {{COSE-Alg}}, which was created by {{-hash-algs}}.
 SHA-256 (-16) MUST be implemented by all Manifest Processors.

 Any other algorithm defined in the IANA "COSE Algorithms" registry, such as SHA-512 (-44), MAY be implemented in a Manifest Processor.